MicrosoftDocs/memdocs/sccm/core/get-started/technical-preview.md

 The Configuration Manager technical preview branch for lab use is distinct from the Configuration Manager current branch for production use.

 First install a baseline version of the technical preview branch.
-After installing a baseline version, then use in-console updates to bring your installation up-to-date with the most recent preview version.
+After installing a baseline version, then use in-console updates to bring your installation up to date with the most recent preview version.
 Typically, new versions of the technical preview are available each month.

 Microsoft supports each technical preview version up until three successive versions are available.
-For example, when version 1708 released, version 1704 was no longer in support.
-Versions 1705, 1706, and 1707 remained in support.
+For example, when version 1908 released, version 1904 was no longer in support.
+Versions 1905, 1906, and 1907 remained in support.
 When a baseline falls out of support, it's still supported for installing a new technical preview site, assuming you immediately update to a supported version.
 The older baseline is supported until a new baseline version is available.
 Update to the latest available version from the baseline, and then repeat the update process until you install the latest technical preview version.

 > [!TIP]
 > When you install an update to the technical preview, you update your preview installation to that new technical preview version.
 A technical preview installation never has the option to upgrade to a current branch installation.
 It also never receives updates from the current branch release.
 >
 > Several times throughout the year, there are technical preview branch and current branch versions with the same version number.
-For example, there is a technical preview version 1802 and a current branch version 1802.
+For example, there is a technical preview version 1910 and a current branch version 1910.

 ### Active baseline versions